stonerlab/Stoner-PythonCode/doc/readme.rst

 *   **Stoner.Analysis.AnalysisMixin** provides additional methods for curve-fitting, differentiating, smoothing and carrying out basic calculations on data.

-* **Stoner.Plot.PlotMixin** provides additional routines for plotting data on 2D or 3D plots.
+* **Stoner.plot.PlotMixin** provides additional routines for plotting data on 2D or 3D plots.

 For rapid development of small scripts, we would recommend the **Stoner.Data** class which is a superclass of the above, and provides a 'kitchen-sink' one stop shop for most of the package's functionality.